Why is LED Bad?

 Streetlight luminaires are used outdoors.
 Protecting the circuit board in this electronic ballast from corrosion is a tricky task.
 One option is to use epoxy resin plastic, but that

 might not be such a good idea.
 When the epoxy hardens, it becomes very hard to work with.
-Dissolving it requires powerful solvents, and doing this may destroy the electronics you were trying to get to.
+Dissolving it requires powerful solvents, and doing this may destroy the electronics you were trying to get to if you were trying to repair the LED ballast/driver.

 Now let's check out the other option, a bare circuit board.